 Please see the Program Handbook and Externship Manual for additional policies for this program.

-To receive an Associate of Science in Surgical Technology, students must
+To receive an Associate of Science in Surgical Technology, students must may be taken in any sequence.

 The following courses are taken in the sequence listed below.